 • The owners will also miss out on potential rental income or capital from selling.

-Report a long term empty property to us by:
+Report a long term empty property causing a nuisance or damage to your property:

 Selling